-Appreciation is expressed to Kim Koch for preparing the control diets, to Ron Zimprich for care of the animals at Fargo, to Dr. Martin Marchello for carcass evaluation at Fargo, to Garry Ottmar for care and marketing of the animals in Dickinson, and to Dr. William Nelson and Mr. Edward Janzen for the economic analyses in progress.
+Appreciation is expressed to Kim Koch for preparing the control diets, to Ron Zimprich for care of the animals at Fargo, to Dr. Martin Marchello for carcass evaluation at Fargo, to Garry Ottmar for care and marketing of finished hogs.